 The Connection Between Self-Worth and Boundaries

-Codependence is one of the most common expressions of low self-worth.
+Codependence is a symptom of trauma, and one of the most common expressions of low self-worth.

-Codependence means that you connect with others through obligation, guilt, resentment, or control.
-This comes from trauma or anything that conveyed to you that your purpose in life is to be there for other people at the expense of your own needs.
-This means you get your sense of worth solely from taking care of others, but it’s really hard for you to receive support or to take good care of yourself.
+Codependence means that you bypass your own needs and tend to be highly attuned to other people's emotions and needs.
+You may even connect with others through obligation, guilt, resentment, or control.
+Codependence is a symptom of trauma, a survival mechanism in response to anything that conveyed to you that your purpose in life is to be there for other people at the expense of your own needs.
+This means you get your sense of worth solely from taking care of others, but it's difficult for you to receive support or to take good care of yourself.

 If you have difficulty setting boundaries and practicing consistent self-care, this means that you need to strengthen your self-worth.
-It's likely that you have unconscious negative core beliefs that are deflating your self-worth and interfering with your conscious efforts.
+Your self-worth is often impacted by trauma, and by unconscious negative limiting core beliefs.

 Core beliefs are deeply rooted generalizations that live in the unconscious mind.
 You can usually pare them down to a short phrase or sentence which serves as a lens to view yourself, other people, and the world.
 Core beliefs are formed by genetics, our environment, important relationships, and trauma.
 Your core beliefs inform your worth, value, and sense of belonging in the world.
 Unresolved trauma and internalized negative experiences can give shape to negative core beliefs about your self-worth.

 Explore: Learn more about symptoms, causes, and solutions for codependence.

 Common symptoms of low self-worth:

 Difficulty setting and maintaining boundaries due to fear and guilt.